maxime-michel/angular-quiz-app/README.md

 #### Development Build

-A development build performs almost the same tasks as a production build, but may be faster.
+A development build performs similar tasks as a production build, but makes debugging a lot easier.

 ```sh
 $ gulp dev-build